 Psychological adjustment to illness, injury and disability - including mood difficulties, health-related anxiety, trauma and grief

 Health behaviors (e.g., weight management, smoking cessation, exercise)

 The providers at Behavioral Health Dallas have expertise working with patients with these health concerns and others:

 Women's Issues (e.g., endometriosis, PCOS, chronic pelvic pain)

 GI Concerns - including irritable bowel syndrome (IBS) and irritable bowel disease (Crohn’s Disease, Ulcerative Colitis)

-Both Drs.
-Sardone and Thomas graduated from UT Southwestern Medical Center with doctoral degrees in Clinical Psychology where they received advanced training specialized in inpatient and outpatient health settings.
+Psychologists at BHD have received doctoral level and advanced training specialized in inpatient and outpatient health settings.
 We have worked with patients who are healthy, those who have are at risk (e.g., genetic carrier), those who have complex or acute healthcare needs and patients with chronic illness.
-We also comfortable working collaboratively with medical providers and other supportive services (with permission) as necessary to improve general outcomes of treatment.
+We are also comfortable working collaboratively with medical providers and other supportive services (with permission) as necessary to improve general outcomes of treatment.

 Our providers offer parenting skills training and coaching in a relaxed and supportive environment.
 Parenting training may help address specific emotional and behavioral concerns, improve the parent-child relationship, and facilitate coping with family dynamic changes.
 Our philosophy on parenting education and training incorporates evidence-based parenting strategies, attachment literature, the latest neurocognitive child development research, and basic communication and motivational techniques to improve communication, connection and emotional regulation within the family unit.